SikuliX/SikuliX-Docs/src/main/resources/docs/source/scripting.rst

 	 The minimum area size in pixels that changes it's content to trigger a change event when using :py:meth:`Region.onChange` when no value is specified.
 The default value is 50 (a rectangle of about 7x7 Pixels).

+.. versionadded:: 1.1.3
 .. py:attribute:: Settings.AlwaysResize

-	A decimal value greater 0 and not equal to 1.
+	A decimal value greater 0 and not equal to 1 to switch the feature on.

 	With this setting you can tell SikuliX to generally resize a given image before a search operation using the given factor, which is applied to both width and height.
 The implementation internally uses the standard behavior of resizing a Java-AWT-BufferedImage.

+	To switch the feature off again, just assign 0 or 1.

 	**Usage** This might be helpful in cases, where you want to use a set of images in a different environment, where the rendering process shows everything in a different resolution.
 This option can only be used, if the behavior of the rendering is compatible to the above mentioned resize implementation.

-	**Example** A working example situation is the scenario on a Mac with a Retina device, if you decided to capture your images with the standard Mac tools.
-The width and height will be doubled against a normal display (4 pixels for 1 pixel).
-In this case you can say ``Settings.AlwaysResize = 0.5`` and every image will be downsized to the corect pixel width and height as needed by the internal search operation.
+	**Example** A working example situation is the scenario on a Mac with a Retina device, when you decide to capture your images with the standard Mac tools.
+In this case width and height of the captures will be doubled against a normal display (4 pixels for 1 pixel).
+Now you can say ``Settings.AlwaysResize = 0.5`` and every image will be downsized to the corerct pixel width and height as needed by the internal search operation. **Be aware** Using the SikuliX capture features will automatically adjust the images in the Retina situation already at the Java level.
+No need for extra work.

 .. _DebugLog: